d-fine/Dataland/dataland-automated-qa-service/README.md

 `pip install ./build/clients/<client_module>` (if your terminal's working directory is the subproject root) for each of the clients.
 - To run the module locally run `./src/main/entrypoint.py` using the `python` command (e.g. `python ./src/main/entrypoint.py`, depending on your terminal's working directory)

+# Auto Formatting (for Linter)

+Currently, you can run `./python_auto_formatting.sh` from /dataland-automated-qa-service This will automatically fix some formatting issues and make the python linter happier